m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 To create the shared memory segment, we first need to create our segment identifier.
 We do this with `ftok`, passing `arg[0]` which is the pathname for the program executable as well as some integer parameter.
 We pass this id into `shmget`, where we specify a segment size of 1KB and also pass in some flags.

-Using the segment id, we attach the segment with `shmat`, which returns a shared memory address - which we assign to `shm_address` here. `shm_address` is the virtual address in this process’s address space that points to the physically shared memory.
+Using the segment id, we attach the segment with `shmat`, which returns a shared memory address - which we assign to `shm_address` here. `shm_address` is the virtual address in this process's address space that points to the physically shared memory.

 Then we cast that address to the datatype of the struct we defined -  `shm_data_struct_t`.
 This struct has two fields.
 One field is the actual buffer of information, the data.
 The other component is the mutex.
 In this example, the mutex will control access to the data.